swiftdemand/swiftprotocol/README.md

 ### Swift Citizens
 Swift Citizens are unique inidividuals that have been validated by an [Identity Provider](#identity-providers).
 Citizens have the ability to add claims to the blockchain once every day (days begin and end at midnight UTC).
 Swifts will be awarded based on the number of days passed--with a maximum of seven.
 For example, if the three days have passed and a user makes a claim with the current production rate at 100 Swifts, 300 Swifts will be awarded.

-### Swift Accounts
+### Swift Entities
-Swift Accounts are not connected to any particularly real-world identity and therefore do not receive Basic Income.
+Swift Entities are not connected to a personal real-world identity and therefore do not receive Basic Income.
 These accounts still must be approved by Identity Providers before being created.
-An Identity Provider must be linked to all Swift Accounts, however Identity Providers are not allowed to make transactions on behalf of a Swift Account.
+An Identity Provider must be linked to all Swift Entities, however Identity Providers are not allowed to make transactions on behalf of a Swift Account.
 Delegated Nodes and Identity Providers both inherit from the Swift Account type.

 ### Delegated Nodes
 Delegated Nodes are responsibile for maintaining full nodes and creating new blocks.
 Each election cycle Swift Citizens will sign votes to help choose which Delegated Nodes they would like to represent them.
 Delegated nodes have the capability to vote on proposals to add/remove other Delegated Nodes and Identity Providers.